barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/5-core-concepts.md

 ## 5.1 TaskEnvelope
 Canonical request payload containing `objective`, `inputs`, `constraints`, `outputContract`, `policies`, `goal_condition` and caller metadata.
 The orchestrator never assumes fields beyond what the envelope expresses.

+**Facet goal predicates.** `goal_condition` is an optional array of `FacetCondition` objects exported from `@awesomeposter/shared/flex`.
+Each condition targets a facet (for example `post_copy`), drills into its payload via a JSON-pointer-style `path`, and wraps a Condition DSL envelope (`{ dsl, canonicalDsl?, jsonLogic?, warnings?, variables? }`).
+The planner and runtime treat the array with AND semantics: every listed facet predicate must evaluate truthy before the run is considered complete.
+This keeps completion logic explicit, reusable for capability pre/post guards, and aligned with the shared Condition DSL tooling described in [Condition DSL Parser & Validation](../condition-dsl.md#condition-dsl-parser--validation).

+**Facet state references.** Callers should reference paths that resolve within the facet snapshot published by the capability (for example `/value[0].status`).
+The orchestrator forwards the condition payloads unchanged so downstream services can evaluate them beside facet catalogs and capability provenance.

 ## 5.2 OutputContract
 Client-supplied JSON Schema plus optional post-processing hints (for example field ordering).
 The validator enforces the schema before finalizing a run; the orchestrator may also use it to derive intermediate expectations.